remote-exercise-framework/ref/EXERCISES.md

     # Files are by default owned by root.
 Thus, in this example, we wish to give the user access to solution.c and chown it.
     build-cmd:
         - chown user:user solution.c

+    # For executables listed here, ASLR is disabled, even if its a setuid binary.
+    # This feature only works if the custom kernel (see README.md) is used.
+    no-randomize:
+        solution

+    # TODO: Document ressource_limit, flag,
 ```

 ## Automated Solution Checking